Portuguese heraldry: Unified bodies' heraldry

 The heraldry of some of the unified bodies of the Armed Forces that were under the direct authority of the EMGFA followed the same model, including the use of the special coronet of the EMGFA.
 These are the operational commands of the Azores, Madeira, and the Hospital of the Armed Forces.

 In 1979, a coat of arms was also established for the Minister of National Defense.
-The shield was the reproduction of a quina (azure, five plates in saltire), an helm, torse and mantling azure and argent, with an issuing dragon argent as crest, a scroll with the motto Os Portugueses somos do Ocidente (We Portuguese are of the West).
+The shield was the reproduction of a quina (Azure, five plates in saltire), an helm, torse and mantling Azure and Argent, with an issuing wyvern Argent as crest, a scroll with the motto Os Portugueses somos do Ocidente (We Portuguese are of the West).

 Heraldry for several other bodies of the Ministry of National Defense has been created, but not following a specific standard besides the general standards of the Portuguese heraldry.

 GNR's heraldry

 The Republican National Guard (GNR) is a gendarmerie type security force, whose members have military status.
 The GNR started to implement a system of heraldry in the 1970s, following closely the model of the Army's heraldry.
 The standards used until 1987 were based in the Army's heraldic regulations of 1969.
 When the Army changed its regulations in 1987, the GNR kept the heraldry of the already existing bodies, but the heraldry of the newly created bodies started to follow the Army's new regulations.
 Finally, in 2009, the GNR implemented a new heraldic regulation for general application, which is based in the Army's 1987 regulation.

-The coat of arms of the GNR is field vert, an ancient sword or sustained by two fronted dragons or, military helmet argent, torse and mantling vert and or, a dragon of the shield wielding an ancient sword or as crest, the collar of the Order of the Tower and Sword and a scroll with the motto Pela Lei e pela Grei (For the Law and for the People).
+The coat of arms of the GNR is field Vert, an ancient sword Or sustained by two wyverns combatant Or, military helmet Argent, torse and mantling Vert and Or, a wyvern of the shield wielding an ancient sword Or as crest, the collar of the Order of the Tower and Sword and a scroll with the motto Pela Lei e pela Grei (For the Law and for the People).
 This coat of arms was granted in 1973 and replaced a non-heraldic design used since the 1950s.

 Besides the GNR itself, the following bodies have the right to bear a coat of arms: the Command General, the Guard Inspection, the Operational Command, the Human Resources Administration Command, the Training and Doctrine Command, the School of the Guard and the units.
 Units and sub-units deployed outside of the national territory of Portugal have also the right to bear a coat of arms.

 The coats of arms of the above bodies follow exactly the model of the coat of arms of the GNR, being always represented with a heater style shield.